MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

 # How to enable Microsoft Teams notification channel in Operations Manager

-This topic describes how to configure a notification channel that will send alert notifications to subscribers by using Microsoft Teams.
+This article describes how to configure a notification channel that will send alert notifications to subscribers by using Microsoft Teams.

 Earlier, System Center - Operations Manager supported integration with *Skype for Business* that allowed the users to receive alerts from Operations Manager.
 All *Skype for Business* customers were encouraged to start using Microsoft Teams as their communications and collaboration service as Skype for Business was retired on July 31, 2021.